open2c/cooler/docs/cli.rst

     The coordinates of a genomic region shown along the column dimension.
 If omitted, the column range is the same as the row range.

-.. option:: -m, --matrix
+.. option:: -f, --fill-lower

-    For coolers stored in symmetric-upper mode, ensure any empty areas of the genomic query window are populated by generating the lower-triangular pixels.  [default: False]
+    For coolers using 'symmetric-upper' storage, populate implicit areas of the genomic query box by generating lower triangle pixels.
+If not specified, only upper triangle pixels are reported.
+This option has no effect on coolers stored in 'square' mode.  [default: False]

 .. option:: -b, --balanced, --no-balance